Skip to content

 • Moment color — the highlight color and opacity for the moment marker

-• Text box — background color, text color, font, and size for the cue label
+• Text box — background color, opacity, text color, font, size, and bold/italic/underline

 • Connector — attachment point (top or bottom of the moment)